-Forward foreign exchange contracts are valued using a forward rate determined from a spot rate and forward points provided by the counterparty and are included within level 2 of the fair value hierarchy.
+Foreign exchange forward contracts are valued using a forward rate determined from a spot rate and forward points provided by Refinitiv and are included within level 2 of the fair value hierarchy.

 There have been no transfers between the levels of the fair value hierarchy.